mit-pdos/fscq/pldi-supplement/README.md

 FSCQ.
 The general pattern is that a goal requires proving a property about a nested namespace, encoded through a lifted proposition.
-When the context has a different property about the same namespace, from the postcondition of the previous operation, we solve the goal by proving a predicate implication, re-using the `cancel` automation for working with separation logic formulae.
+When the context has a different property about the same namespace, from the postcondition of the previous operation, the `pred_apply` solves the goal by proving a predicate implication, re-using the `cancel` automation for working with separation logic formulae.

 ### Section 4.2: Limitations